Sribabu-Mandraju/my_portfolio/src/blogs_mds/TransaparentUpgradableProxy.md

 In blockchain, if a smart contract is once deployed we cannot update its functionality because they are immutable by nature.
 To upgrade a contract's functionality, we have to redeploy it, but the newly deployed contract won't have the previous data.
 Proxy contracts solve this by allowing data persistence across upgrades.

-## What are Proxy Contracts?

-A proxy contract stores data but delegates functionality to implementation contracts.
-In simple terms, it borrows code from another smart contract to perform operations on its own data.
-Understanding proxy contracts requires understanding delegatecall.

----

 ## Understanding Delegatecall